 Among the key metrics considered are transaction volumes and the number of holders of the token.

 If the monthly transaction volume of a token falls below a percentage of the monthly total transaction volume of the entire digital asset market for an extended period of time, it will be placed under review.

 As for tokens that are held by a small number of traders, AAX will consider delisting them if the number of users holding that coin in AAX exchange is less than a percentage of the total registered users.

 AAX’s robust decision-making process to delist a token

 The decision to delist a token is a collective decision made after thorough and comprehensive research by various departments of AAX.

-If the team stands by the decision to delist a token after the investigation, a proposal will be submitted to the AAX Operation Committee for approval.
+If the team stands by a decision to delist a token after a thorough investigation, a proposal will be submitted to the AAX Operation Committee for approval.
 After final approval, a timetable for delisting will be set up.

 Delisting a token is a serious matter that has to be handled with great care, and the AAX team goes the extra mile in researching and consulting with a variety of expert resources in order to come up with a decision that is in the best interest of the users.